 Accordingly, in line with Annex VI, 2.3.7., the Registrant is requested to submit the description of the missing analytical methods, or the appropriate bibliographical references, to identify the registered substance, including its composition and results of the method used.
-The information shall be sufficient for each method to be reproduced and shall therefore include in depth information on the quantitative methods, e.g. normalization method, internal standard method, external standard method, standard addition method, calculations which confirm the results and a peak table of the recorded chromatogram in which each peak is identified together with retention times and peak areas.
-The information regarding the quantitative methods should be in such detail that all steps and calculations can be followed.
+The information shall be sufficient for each method to be reproduced and shall therefore include details of the experimental protocol followed, the calculation used and the result obtained.